red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 ```

-### Async initialization
+### Async Initialization

-If you want to create mvvm instance that is initialized asynchronously you can pass <b>async</b> param to <b>Instance</b> annotation.
-Or you can use predefined default annotations.
+If you want to create an MVVM instance that is initialized asynchronously, you can pass the `async` param to the `Instance` annotation, or you can use predefined default annotations.

-<b>Important:</b> You must mark instances as async if they depend on other async instances.
+**Important:** You must mark instances as async if they depend on other async instances.

-Then you can get async instances with <b>getAsync</b> method.
+Then you can get async instances with the `getAsync` method.

 Here are some examples: